Battle of Yenişehir (1513): Battle

 Learning that his brother had come upon him, Yavuz Sultan Selim prepared his army to implement the last stage of his plan and went to Yenişehir to meet him.
 Ahmed Sultan, who dispersed the vanguard of Yavuz, met his brother in Yenişehir on Sunday, April 24.
 A bloody war ensued.
 The large irregular army of Ahmed Sultan could not destroy the small number of regular army and suffered many casualties in the face of firepower.
 When the pasha realized that his letters were also lies, he tried to escape, but it was too late.
 Already trapped by the flip movement, Ahmed Sultan made his last stand, but he was caught by his Prince Osman and they were strangled with a bowstring by the Kapıcıbaşı Sinan Ağa. the tactic was also used by another military genius.

 Aftermath

-Ahmed Sultan, who was strangled on the battlefield, was buried in Bursa and his son, Osman, in Amasya. Şehzade Murad fled to Iran, while Süleyman and Alaaddin Şehzades fled to Egypt.
+Ahmed Sultan, who was strangled on the battlefield, was buried in Bursa.
+His son, Osman, was also executed and buried in Amasya. Şehzade Murad fled to Iran, while Süleyman and Alaaddin Şehzades fled to Egypt.
 According to rumors, the fleeing Princes died in the countries they fled to for various reasons.
 After all this, Yavuz Sultan Selim, who ended the fight for the throne, has now finished the internal turmoil and turned his eyes to the growing external problems in the East.